 As we explain in detail in It Starts With Food, eating three meals each day with minimal snacking (except pre- and post-workout meals) helps to keep your hormones in a healthy rhythm and teaches you to focus on eating mindfully.
 However, it’s really okay if you find you have to eat between meals.
 For folks who are used to eating six small meals, it might take some time to get used to eating just three big ones.
 For those who work really long days, you might find that four meals or three meals and a snack are in order.
 For kids and pregnant/nursing mothers, this recommendation goes right out the window; snack away (just make sure you’re leaving about 3 hours between eating sessions, and not grazing all day).
 Sometimes, for no apparent reason, you just need a little something to get you through, and that’s okay too.
 The success of your Whole30 likely isn’t riding on whether or not you have a mini-meal a few afternoons.

 Our meal template recommends around two servings of fruit per day, eaten with your meals (and not on their own as “dessert” or a snack).
 However, that’s just a starting point, not a hard and fast mandate.
 We’re really not concerned with the amount of sugar in whole foods, in the context of a Whole30 diet.
 It also makes sense to eat more fruit in summer, and less in winter, so your intake in August may look like five servings a day, and just one or two in January.
-However, if eating fruit awakens your Sugar Dragon or you find yourself using it to satisfy an old sugar craving, we enocurage you to take a good, hard look at when, how often, and why you are incorporating fruit (especially dried fruit) into your Whole30.
+However, if eating fruit awakens your Sugar Dragon or you find yourself using it to satisfy an old sugar craving, we encourage you to take a good, hard look at when, how often, and why you are incorporating fruit (especially dried fruit) into your Whole30.

 Dried fruit and nut bars

 There are a few commercially available dried-fruit-and-nut bars compliant with our Whole30 rules.
 In the U.S., we’ve got 4 flavors of RxBars and 11 flavors of Larabars; in the U.K. you’ve got a half-dozen or so Nak’d bars that fit the bill.
 There are also a number of recipes for homemade no-sugar-added “energy bars” (like these from Stupid Easy Paleo).
 Every time we talk about these fruit-and-nut bars, we say the same thing: “They’re on-the-go emergency food, perfect for long hikes, business travel, or unexpected late nights at the office.”
-We caution you not to use these as-close-to-candy-as-you-can-get convenience foods in place of real food, but that’s just a very strong recommmendation.
+We caution you not to use these as-close-to-candy-as-you-can-get convenience foods in place of real food, but that’s just a very strong recommendation.
 Overuse these or lean on them too hard when you’re craving sweets and you’ll find yourself on Day 31 with the same roaring Sugar Dragon that led you to us in the first place… but that’s your business.
 As long as the ingredients are all compliant, you’re still 100% doing the Whole30, no matter how you choose to use these in your program.

 Organic and grass-fed

 No, you don’t have to buy almonds shelled by Spanish virgins and roasted in unicorn fat to be Whole30 compliant.
 As we discussed in great detail in It Starts With Food and in our Conscientious Omnivore series, we think that naturally raised and fed animal proteins, organic or pesticide/herbicide-free produce, and organic pantry staples (all locally sourced, where available) are the best choices you can make for your health, the health of the animal, and the health of our planet.
-However, we understand that those choices are not within everyone’s current financial capacity, or geographic availability.
+However, we understand that those choices are not within everyone’s current financial capacity or geographic availability.
 Use your grocery dollars as wisely as you can, and make the best choices within your context, knowing that labels like “grass-fed” or “organic” are never part of the Whole30 rules.

 When we created the Whole30 program back in 2009, it was incredibly difficult to find compliant products like almond milk, salad dressing, and mayonnaise, even in health food stores.
 But now, alternative eating styles (and the products to suit them) are becoming more prevalent, and products that were once only available locally are available nation (or world) wide.
 If the ingredients on your favorite pre-prepared almond milk/ketchup/mayonnaise are in line with the Whole30 guidelines, then feel free to enjoy.
 That’s what our Whole30 Approved program is all about!
 However, if you can’t find these products (or can’t afford their often hefty price tag), feel free to make your own condiments or pantry staples using any number of recipes you can find online.
 (Here, we’ll get you started.)